AriFordsham/GHCWiki/trac-links.md

 # Trac Links

-[TracLinks](trac-links) are a fundamental feature of Trac, because they allow easy hyperlinking between the various entities in the system—such as tickets, reports, changesets, Wiki pages, milestones, and source files—from anywhere [WikiFormatting](wiki-formatting) is used.
+[TracLinks](trac-links) are a fundamental feature of Trac, because they allow easy hyperlinking between the various entities in the system — such as tickets, reports, changesets, Wiki pages, milestones, and source files — from anywhere where [WikiFormatting](wiki-formatting) is used.

 [TracLinks](trac-links) are generally of the form **type:id** (where *id* represents the number, name or path of the item) though some frequently used kinds of items also have short-hand notations.

 ## Where to use [TracLinks](trac-links)